CheneyDev/Cabb/web/README.md

 ## Theme

 - Supports light and dark themes.
-- Toggle in the header; preference is saved in `localStorage` (`theme=light|dark`).
+- Icon button in the header toggles theme; preference saved in `localStorage` (`theme=light|dark`).
-- Default is dark for backward compatibility; if no preference is saved, the UI follows system preference on first load.
+- Default is dark for backward compatibility; if no saved preference, follows system preference on first load.

 ## Env